S.W.A.T.

 The inciting incident occurs at 13 minutes when Street and Gamble are broken up as partners and kicked off S.W.A.T.
 Gamble quits in anger; Street accepts demotion to the gun cage, his elite career seemingly over..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Street commits to Hondo's new S.W.A.T.
+This demonstrates the protagonist's commitment to Street commits to Hondo's new S.W.A.T.
 Team, choosing to rebuild his career under new leadership rather than stay safe in obscurity., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, Gamble's crew successfully extracts Montel from police custody.
 Street's past literally comes back to destroy his present.
 A team member is seriously wounded.
-All seems lost., shows the protagonist at their lowest point.
+All seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 Intelligence reveals Montel's escape route to the airport.
 Street synthesizes his old skills with his new team values.
 The team commits to an all-or-nothing interception, unified in purpose., demonstrating the transformation achieved throughout the journey.